pawelniewie/pawelniewiadomski.com/_posts/2016-02-19-atlassian-doesnt-know-how-to-do-free-software.md

 - free
 - sourcetree
 ---
-Recently a buddy of mine sent me (a post summing up bad experiences people had with Atlassian's SourceTree)[http://movingfulcrum.com/sourcetree-atlassians-most-epic-engineering-fail/].
+Recently a buddy of mine sent me [a post summing up bad experiences people had with Atlassian's SourceTree](http://movingfulcrum.com/sourcetree-atlassians-most-epic-engineering-fail/).
 What an angry mob :-)

 It's not the first time the company didn't know what to do with its free offering.
 Once upon a time I worked on Atlassian Connectors for Eclipse and we were struggling to move the product forward.
 Finally after years it was killed.